-We’ve searched and we searched, but as it stands there aren’t many official studies or data on Singapore’s sustainable fashion industry.
-So, I decided to write this post about ethical fashion in Singapore based mostly on my personal experience living here for the past year.
+We’ve searched our best but as it stands there aren’t many official studies on Singapore’s sustainable fashion industry.
+So, I decided to take my personal experience from the past year to write about ethical fashion in Singapore.
 Being part of the NUS and Yale-NUS College community has given me the opportunity to witness firsthand the changes happening in the sustainable fashion scene among the younger generation in Singapore.
 Ready for the insights?
 Here’s what I’ve learned:

-Throughout my first year on this island, I learned a lot about the thrift shopping scene from fellow eco-conscious friends and had the chance to go to NUS’s eco fair last year.
-I’ve been to the flea market at Lucky Plaza and rummaged through piles and piles of the vendors’ old clothes, jostling my way through crowds of people looking for a second-hand bargain.
+Throughout my first year on this island, I learned a lot about the thrift shopping scene from fellow eco-conscious friends.
+I’ve even had the chance to go to NUS’s eco fair last year.
+I’ve been to the flea market at Lucky Plaza and rummaged through piles and piles of the vendors’ old clothes.
+I’ve jostled my way through crowds of people looking for a second-hand bargain.

 There are also great initiatives like clothes swapping – spearheaded by The Fashion Pulpit – and clothing rental companies like Style Theory and Rentadella who are making pre-loved glamorous and accessible.